 You can switch between different variations by clicking on them from the staging menu bar.
 It’s also possible to set permissions on each variation, so certain users have access to manage some, but not all variations.

 You can now go to the home page of your Christmas variation and change the logo, apply a new theme, move portlets around, change the order of the pages and configure different portlets.
 The other variations won’t be affected.
 You can even delete existing pages or add new ones (remember to Mark as Ready for Publication when you are finished with your changes).

 When you delete a page, it is deleted only in the current variation.
 The same happens when you add a new page.
 If you try to access a page which was deleted in the current variation, Liferay informs you this page is not enabled in this variation and you must enable it.
-To enable it, navigate to the Manage → Site Pages screen.
+To enable it, navigate to the Site Administration → Pages → Site Pages screen.
 Here all the existing pages for all the variations are shown in a tree.
 Pages not enabled for the current variation are shown in a lighter color.
 You can also access Staging options from the Site Pages screen by clicking the Staging drop-down menu located above the pages tree.

 You can also have variations for a single page inside a site page variation, which allows you to work in parallel in different versions of a page.
 For example, you might work on two different proposals for the design of the home page for the Christmas variation.
 These page variations only exist inside a site Page variation.